WilliamScarbro/Quantum/README.md

 ## Contents:

-QuantumComputer.ipynb - jupyter notebook containing quantum computer circles.py - bloch circle visualization library
+*QuantumComputer.ipynb* - jupyter notebook containing quantum computer *circles.py* - bloch circle visualization library

+### Libraries:
+python 3.6.9
+jupyter 5.7.8
+numpy 1.19.4
+ipycanvas 0.8.2 - required for bloch circle visuals

-Libraries (These specific versions are not necessarily required, but these are the version I am running) python 3.6.9 jupyter 5.7.8 numpy 1.19.4 ipycanvas 0.8.2 - required for bloch circle visuals
+(These specific versions are not necessarily required, but these are the version I am running)

-For ipycanvas to work the result of ```$ jupyter nbextensions list``` should be
+For ipycanvas to work, the result of ```$ jupyter nbextensions list``` should be

 ```
 Known nbextensions: